 There are different types of speeches; some are informative, some are descriptive, and some are persuasive.
 People tend to mix up persuasive and informative speeches.
 You need to understand that they’re very different from each other.

-An informative speech presents information to the audience; the goal here is to simply inform or give facts with data, stories, statistics, and more.
-Whereas Persuasive speech topics are the ones where the goal is to convince the audience to agree to the speaker’s views or motivate the audience to do what the speaker says.
+An informative speech presents information to the audience; the goal is to simply inform or give facts with data, stories, statistics, and more.
+Persuasive speech topics are the ones where the goal is to convince the audience to agree with the speaker’s views or motivate the audience to do what the speaker says.
 It’s pretty distinct because, in a way, you’re trying to sell something.
 It could be anything;

 - a product,